vedanthv/portfolio-2/content/blog/site-energy-intensity-pred.md

 the lifecycle of buildings from construction to demolition were responsible for 37% of global energy-related and process-related CO2 emissions in 2020.
 Yet it is possible to drastically reduce the energy consumption of buildings by a combination of easy-to-implement fixes and state-of-the-art strategies.

 ## Overview : Dataset

+The WiDS Datathon dataset was created in collaboration with Climate Change AI (CCAI) and Lawrence Berkeley National Laboratory (Berkeley Lab).
+WiDS Datathon participants will analyze differences in building energy efficiency, creating models to predict building energy consumption.
+Participants will use a dataset consisting of variables that describe building characteristics and climate and weather variables for the regions in which the buildings are located.
+Accurate predictions of energy consumption can help policymakers target retrofitting efforts to maximize emissions reductions.